stuart-bradley/Beast-Borrowing-Plugin/README.md

 * If an `<output file>` is not provided, the output will be written to `std.out`.

-Alternately, a prepackaged `jar` is provided to provide the same commandline interface, without cloning the entire project.
+Alternately, a prepackaged `jar` is provided to provide the same command line interface, without cloning the entire project.

 ### BeastBorrowingPluginTest